 Groundwater in the study area occurs in porous deltaic sediments.
 Our geophysical investigation and borehole data suggest that the aquifer system in this area is highly heterogeneous.
 Individual layers of sands and clays cannot be traced over vast distances.
-However, depending on the relative sandiness and clayeyness, the aquifer system down to a depth of 300 m can be subdivided into three depth zones.
+However, depending on the relative sandiness and clayeyness the aquifer system down to a depth of 300 m can be subdivided in to three depth zones.
 The shallowest depth zone extends around 70 m on average.
 The intermediate zone is the thickest and lies between 70 m and 250 m.
 The deepest zone lies below 250 m.
-It is very difficult to pinpoint the exact depth intervals of these various zones everywhere in the study area based on sparse point data.
-Therefore, these reported depths should be considered average, and in particular areas, the exact depths of these three zones may vary considerably.
+It is very difficult to pin point the exact depth intervals of these various zone everywhere in the study area based on sparse point data.
+Therefore, these reported depths should be considered as average and in particular area exact depths of these three zones may vary considerably.

 The shallow aquifer is hydraulically very dynamic and is well connected with the surface water bodies.
 Most of the groundwater recharge and discharge occurs through this aquifer.
-The model suggests that the shallow aquifer receives less than 300 mm recharge annually from rainfall.
-As the groundwater level during the rainy season remains close to the surface, the direction of groundwater flow typically follows the topography - groundwater flows from topographic high to topographic low.
-During this time, the direction of groundwater flow is towards the river or sea.
-Conversely, during the dry season, when groundwater level starts to decline due to the high abstraction of groundwater for domestic and industrial purposes and by evapotranspiration, groundwater from the surrounding areas flows towards the pumping section all over the study area.
-The intermediate aquifer seems to have some connection with the shallow aquifer as the water quality of this aquifer resembles that of the shallow aquifer.
-With some exceptions, the deep aquifer seems to be completely isolated hydraulically from the overlying aquifers.
-Its hydraulic behaviour, as well as the quality of water, differs completely from that of the overlying aquifers.
+Model suggests that the shallow aquifer receives less than 300 mm recharge annually from rainfall.
+As the groundwater level during the rainy season remain close to the surface, the direction of groundwater flow typically, follow the topography like - groundwater flows from topographic high to topographic low.
+During this time the direction of groundwater flow is towards the river or sea.
+Conversely during the dry season, when groundwater level start to decline due to high abstraction of groundwater for domestic, industrial purpose and by evapotranspiration, groundwater from the surrounding areas flow towards the pumping section in all over the study area.
+The intermediate aguifer seems to have some connection with the shallow aguifer as the water quality of this aquifer resembles that of the shallow aquifer.
+With some exception, the deep aquifer seems to be completely isolated hydraulically from the overlying aquifers.
+Its hydraulic behaviour as well as the quality of water differs completely from that of the overlying aquifers.
 The deep aquifer is likely not getting any vertical local recharge through the overlying aquifers.
-This deep aquifer seems to be connected to the regional aquifer system and may get recharged further upland.
-To explore the hydro-geological condition of bargunaa upazila water quality (through WQI) and quanty (findings from slug test and availability of water in dry season) has been taken into account.
+This deep aquifer seems to be connected to the regional aquifer system and may get recharged further upland. .
+To explore the hydro-geological condition of Rangabali Upazila water quality (through WQI) and quanty (findings from slug test and availability of water in dry season) has been taken into account.
 Detail has deen described in annexure II.